mrdaniellewis/node-test-queue/README.md

 ```

 `name` - String - The name of the test

-`function(pass,fail){}` - Function - Funcation that runs the test.
+`function(pass,fail){}` - Function - The test.
 Use the callbacks pass and fail to return the outcome of the test.
 Pass an error to fail.

 If the function throws an uncaught error this will be caught and the test will be failed.

-Returns testQueue.
+Returns `testQueue`.

 ```javascript
 testQueue.run()